Sorry, you need to enable JavaScript to visit this website.

 Screen grab showing the return to assessment button and the finish assessment button

-You will get a confirmation from the platform that your responses have been received.
-If you run out of time before you have completed your exam, the responses you have given up to that point will be automatically submitted and you will get a confirmation from the exam platform.
+If you run out of time before you have completed your exam, the responses you have given up to that point will be automatically submitted and you will get a confirmation screen from the exam platform.
 You do not need to ask the College or your force exams contact whether your answers have been received, as they are automatically saved and submitted.
 If you have been disconnected from the internet during your exam, you will be informed of this at the end.
-Instructions of how to submit your answers will be explained to you (see section 6.6.5).
+Instructions of how to submit your answers will be explained to you.

 Will I be able to take breaks during the exam?